Bulk Spacetime Encoding via Boundary Ambiguities

-Remarkably, our reconstruction is fully analytical and requires only elementary arithmetic---namely, solving linear equations.
-This explicit approach extends naturally to the vacuum Einstein equation, with any higher curvature correction, allowing a reinterpretation solely in boundary pole-skipping data.
+Our reconstruction applies to general static, planar-symmetric black holes in arbitrary dimensions.
+Remarkably, it is fully analytical and requires solving nothing more than linear equations.
+This explicit approach extends naturally to the vacuum Einstein equation, with any higher curvature correction, allowing its complete reformulation in boundary pole-skipping data.

-Additionally, our reconstruction reveals that most pole-skipping points, as boundary input, are redundant and correspond to an equal number of homogeneous polynomial identities in the pole-skipping momenta.
-This indicates that the boundary field theory encodes the bulk spacetime redundantly, reminiscent of the holographic quantum error-correcting codes \cite{Almheiri_2015_Error_correcting_code_original}.
-This Letter summarizes our companion paper \cite{Lu_2024_Longer_paper}.

-{\it Near-horizon analysis---}To illustrate our reconstruction method, we begin by reviewing how pole-skipping points are determined via near-horizon analysis \cite{blake_2020_lower_infinite_pole_skipping_1}.
+One of the most striking outcomes of our approach is that the boundary ambiguities encoding the geometry are highly redundant.
+This is reminiscent of the redundant encoding in holographic quantum error correction, where the deep bulk information is protected against local boundary erasures \cite{Almheiri_2015_Error_correcting_code_original, Pastawski_2015_Happy_code}.
+In our framework, such redundancy manifests as an infinite set of homogeneous polynomial identities constraining the pole-skipping momenta.
+Crucially, these identities are universal, independent of the specifics of the bulk theory and even of holography itself.

+With these features combined, our approach motivates experimental searches for pole-skipping, tests of its redundancy, and offers new strategies to probe emergent geometry in diverse quantum systems such as strange metals and the quark–gluon plasma.
+This Letter provides a concise summary of our companion paper \cite{Lu_2024_Longer_paper}.

+{\it Near-horizon analysis---}As the critical ingredient in our reconstruction, the location of boundary pole-skipping points can be readily identified from the bulk equation of motion using a near-horizon analysis \cite{blake_2018_Upper_Chaos_pole_skipping_2, blake_2020_lower_infinite_pole_skipping_1}.
+We briefly review this procedure to set the stage for our reconstruction method \footnote{Alternatively, pole-skipping points can be obtained through the covariant expansion formalism \cite{wang_2022_Pole-skipping_gauge_bosonicfields, ning_2023_pole-skipping_gauge_fermionicfields}.}.

 Consider a static, planar-symmetric black hole in $d+2$ dimensions.
 In ingoing Eddington–Finkelstein coordinates, the metric takes the form

 where $\vec{x}$ spans the $d$-dimensional spatial directions.
 In a holographic context, a thermal CFT with temperature $T_b$ exists at the boundary $r \to \infty$.